DecoupledLogic/TestPipe/README.md

 TestPipe
 --------

-TestPipe is an automated Test Framework.
+TestPipe is an automated Test Framework written with C#.
 The primary focus of the framework is to provide a maintainable means of creating test for HTTP web applications and services.